AspirinCode/drug-discovery-feature-selection/README.md

 # Drug Discovery Feature Selections

-Master thesis research of Rahman Pujianto, Universitas Indonesia, 2017.
+Experiment replication of Rahman Pujianto master thesis research (Universitas Indonesia, 2017).

-## Dataset Preparation Steps
+## Dataset Preparation

+Prepared (trainable) datasets are provided in `dataset/dataset.tar.gz`.
+Information below are provided as an additional information on how to prepare the dataset from raw sources (`*.sdf` or `.mol2` files).

 Required tools: